-Legend: SI-M = Significant impact mitigable to less than significant, NI = No impact.
+Legend: SI = Significant impact, SI-M = Significant impact mitigable to less than significant, LSI = Less than significant impact, NI = No impact.

-Table 13.2-2.
+Table 13.2-13.2-2.
 Summary of Training Impacts - Firing Range Alternatives

 Firing Range Alternative A (Central) Firing Range Alternative B (Central)

 Construction

 NI NI

-• There would be no impacts from construction. • There would be no impacts from construction.
+There would be no impacts from construction. • There would be no impacts from construction.

 Operation

 SI-M SI-M

-• Development of land adjacent to Route 15 for live- fire training would result in moderate to substantial alteration of the existing landscape.
+Development of land adjacent to Route 15 for live- fire training would result in moderate to substantial alteration of the existing landscape.
 Publicly accessible views into these areas are limited due to the relatively flat topography and dense vegetation.
 Regardless of the live-fire training alternative, views from Route 15 would likely be the most affected; views would change from a primarily a densely vegetated landscape on both sides of Route 15 to views composed of cleared areas, berms, structures, buildings, roadways, parking areas, fencing, and entry gates.
 The ranges would require relatively large cleared areas, resulting in opening up ocean views to the east which currently do not exist. • Development of land adjacent to Route 15 for live- fire training would result in moderate to substantial alteration of the existing landscape.
 Publicly accessible views into these areas are limited due to the relatively flat topography and dense vegetation.
 Regardless of the live-fire training alternative, views from Route 15 would likely be the most affected; views would change from a primarily a densely vegetated landscape on both sides of Route 15 to views composed of cleared areas, berms, structures, buildings, roadways, parking areas, fencing, and entry gates.
 The ranges would require relatively large cleared areas, resulting in opening up ocean views to the east which currently do not exist.

-Legend: SI-M = Significant impact mitigable to less than significant, NI = No impact.
+Legend: SI = Significant impact, SI-M = Significant impact mitigable to less than significant, LSI = Less than significant impact, NI = No impact.